artman328/also-json-server/README.md

 like `Authorization: Bearer <token>`, or you can just add a query parameter "\_token" like `_token=<token>` to send the token.
 The token can be returned after login successfully.

-When use --auth, the json data file should has a collection named "users", a user should has the properties of "id", "username", "password(plain text)" and "token(a string of any length)" .
+When use --auth, the json data file should has a collection named "users", a user should has the properties of "id", "username", "password(plain text)".

 Use POST "/auth/login" to login to get a user's token.